psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 Following the publication of Mrs. Gaskell's characterisation of W. Carus Wilson and the Cowan's Bridge School in her *Life of Chaatlotte Bronte*, W. W. Carus Wilson, the Revd.
 W. Carus Wilson's son, jumped to his father's defence and provoked a good old-fashioned controversy that would play out in the letter pages of various newspapers for the next couple of months.

 At the beginning of April, 1857, the *Lancaster Gazette* remarked on their northern son's life away from Casterton in a report on the Revd.
-W. Carus WIlson's involvvment with the Soldiers' Institute in Portsmouth.
+W. Carus Wilson's involvvment with the Soldiers' Institute in Portsmouth.

 ```{admonition} Our late estimable neighbour, April 1857
 :class: dropdown